 Nearby Resort: Monarch Mountain ($64-114 day pass)

-Salida is a bit of a secret compared to other ski towns in Colorado.
+Salida is a bit of a secret compared to other ski towns in Colorado and is home to some of the more unique things to do in Colorado.
 Nestled in the Sawatch Range, this small town was founded as a stagecoach stop and is full of history – and hot springs.
 Nearby Monarch Mountain has a much more relaxed vibe than the big resorts, and you’ll really never find lift lines here.

 The tradeoff for cheap accommodations and lack of crowds is a lack of amenities.
 There’s no lodging at the resort itself and no après scene beyond the Sidewinder Saloon, but the unassuming charm of Salida can actually be quite refreshing.